alpoktem/movie2parallelDB/README.md

 ## Raw data preparation

 `movie2parallelDB` works with `wav` or `mp3` format audio files and `srt` format subtitles in both languages (original and dubbed) of the media file.
-MKV type video files usually contain all audio tracks and subtitle information. `mkvinfo` can be used to get track information on the video file.
-Once track id's are known audio tracks can be extracted using `mkvextract`:
+MKV type video files often contain multiple audio tracks and subtitle information. `mkvinfo` can be used to get track information on the video file.
+Once track id's are known, audio tracks can be extracted using `mkvextract` tool of [mkvtoolnix](https://mkvtoolnix.download/):

 `mkvextract <movie-mkv-file> tracks 1:movie_spa.aac 2:movie_eng.aac 3:sub_spa.srt 4:sub_eng.srt`